-This article is the fourth in a 4-part series.
-Part 1 offered background on innovation districts—what they are, where they’re located, how colleges and universities relate, how P3s relate, etc. Part 2 featured a Q&A with Brian Darmody, CEO of the Association for University Research Parks.
-Part 3 looked at why schools might want to and might not want to consider pursuing an innovation district.
+This article is the fourth in a 5-part series.
+Part 1 offers background on innovation districts—what they are, where they’re located, how colleges and universities relate, how P3s relate, etc. Part 2 features a Q&A with Brian Darmody, CEO of the Association for University Research Parks.
+Part 3 looks at why schools might want to and might not want to consider pursuing an innovation district.
 Part 5 looks at how innovation districts are contributing to COVID-19 research.

 This article features an interview with Dr. Jane Talkington, an Assistant Professor in Management at Fort Hays State University in Hays, Kansas.
 She is the author of multiple books, including “Fostering Innovation: The OSipp Theory: Open Source, Iterative Process, Proximity,” and holds a PhD in Environmental Science/Sustainability, an MBA, and a BS in Marketing.
 She keeps a list of university-anchored innovation districts on her blog.

 If we’re going to save our planet, higher education needs to wake up.
 Now.

 Sustainability is the key challenge facing humanity in the 21st century.
 Ignoring the planetary emergency taking place and preserving the habitability of Earth, our one and only home, is not an option.
 Colleges and universities will need to play a leading role in that effort, and sustainability-focused innovation districts are a worthwhile strategy, but no school has yet stepped up to the plate.
 This is the argument of Dr. Jane Talkington, a scholar of innovation districts in higher education.
 The argument is compelling in both its urgency and its hope.
 And, in Talkington’s words, it leaves us asking: “Which school will innovate solutions to the environmental challenges and social equity problems that threaten the continuation of humanity?”